-As companies proceed to spend in content marketing and marketing metrics such as Google Analytics, several are facing with the job of determining its influence on their business’s traffic.
+As companies, like K2 Analytics, proceed to spend in content marketing and marketing metrics such as Google Analytics, several are facing with the job of determining its influence on their business’s traffic.
 One thing is for certain; these marketers are left questioning each other one question: is it possible to measure content marketing’s effectiveness?

 Page views are determined by users who click the pages, or unique and repeated visitors define it.
 These stats tell marketers the size of their audience and the number of traffic is from regular visitors.